Net Worth

 Early Life

 The eldest of three children, the Middleton family was well-to-do, and at the age of four, young Kate was enrolled at St. Andrew’s School, a private institution in Berkshire.
+At Marlborough College, she developed a love of sports and played on the women’s field hockey team, later obtaining three A-Levels in 2000.

-While at St. Andrews, she achieved a gold Duke of Edinburgh award and eventually graduated with an undergraduate MA in the history of art.
+Middleton later enrolled at the University of St. Andrews in Scotland, where she studied art history.
+While at St. Andrews, she earned a Gold Duke of Edinburgh’s Award and eventually graduated with an undergraduate MA in the history of art.

 Career